 Since a direct vent fireplace does not require a chimney, the risk of cool air coming in through the chimney and hot are rising out is gone.
 This fireplace can comfortably heat a large room and keep the room nice and cozy.
 You can adjust the heat that comes from this fireplace by the amount of gas feeding into the fireplace.

-All of our direct vent fireplaces include their own gas log set.
+PLEASE NOTE: All of our direct vent fireplaces include their own gas log set.
 Please note that the gas log set that comes with the fireplaces cannot be modified or changed as they are made for the particular type of fireplace.
 The gas logs are made of cement or ceramic to withstand the heat of the fire and include a grate and glowing ember bed.

-What is the best direct vent gas fireplace?
+Q: What is the best direct vent gas fireplace?

-Are direct vent fireplaces safe?
+Q: Are direct vent fireplaces safe?

-Is it ok to leave a gas fireplace on all night?
+Q: Is it ok to leave a gas fireplace on all night?

-Does a direct vent fireplace need electricity?
+Q: Does a direct vent fireplace need electricity?

 A: Direct vent fireplaces are operated without electricity!
 If you have a blower or other accessories installed on your fireplace, those do require electricity.
 But you are able to turn your gas fireplace on without using any electricity.

 A: A direct vent fireplace is a type of gas fireplace that uses a sealed combustion system to draw in fresh air for combustion and expel combustion byproducts and gases through a dedicated venting system.
 This design ensures optimal indoor air quality and heating efficiency while maintaining a visually appealing flame display.

 Q: Do direct vent fireplaces provide heat?